richardbarran/django-photologue/README.rst

 Instant Photo Gallery
 ---------------------

+Photologue comes with basic templates for galleries and photos.
+You can of course override them, or completely replace them.
+Note that all Photologue templates inherit from ``photologue/root.html``, which itself just inherits from a site-wide ``base.html`` - you can change this to use a different base template.

 To use the included photo gallery templates and views you need to first add photologue to your projects urls.py file::

     urlpatterns += patterns('',